ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-xaccount-encryption-cli}
 {: cli}

-Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File service to interact with one or both Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
+Log in to the account that holds the instance of a Key Management Service ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
+Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File service to interact with the KMS.
 The source service is `is` with the `--source-resource-type share` and the target service is either `kms` or `hs-crypto`.
 The role that you need to assign is `Reader`.
-The following example creates an authorization policy between the File service and {{site.data.keyword.keymanagementserviceshort}}.
+The following example creates an authorization policy between the File service of the `KeyUserAccount` and the {{site.data.keyword.keymanagementserviceshort}} instance of the `KeyOwnerAccount`.

 1. Create a JSON file with the following information for the authorization policies in your local Documents folder.
    ```json